gwastro/ml-mock-data-challenge-1/README.md

 # MLGWSC-1 - Machine Learning Gravitational-Wave Search (Mock Data) Challenge

+**Any information contained in this repository as well as the accompanying wiki is preliminary and subject to change.**

 ## Introduction

 Welcome to the first machine learning gravitational-wave search mock